akparhi/queryframe/README.md

 ## Documentation

-> This library is highly opinionated.
+> This library implements a highly opinionated way of fetching and managing API data.

 Queryframe is a typesafe API SDK generator for REST endpoints and exposes hooks from the amazing @tanstack/react-query.